 ACM at The University of Alabama

 Approximately 30 of UA’s degree programs participate in the ACM.
 The ACM does not include any programs in the College of Commerce and Business Administration (C&BA) or the College of Human Environmental Sciences (HES), both of which once had ACM programs.
 In the table of UA programs you will see which particular degree programs are available for a particular state’s residents.
-Undergraduate students must have earned at least a 25 ACT composite score or 1130 SAT composite score (math and verbal only) and at least a 3.0 overall high school GPA to be considered for an ACM scholarship at UA.
+To be considered for an ACM scholarships, undergraduate students must have earned at least a 25 ACT composite score OR the appropriate minimum SAT score: 1130 SAT composite score (critical reading and math) on tests taken PRIOR TO March 1, 2016 or 1200 SAT composite score (evidence-based reading & writing and math) on tests taken AFTER March 1, 2016.
+Students must also have at least a 3.0 overall high school GPA.
 You must have been admitted to UA before you can apply for an ACM scholarship.

 A. General Qualifications of the SREB (Southern Regional Education Board)